The Endomorph Diet

 One tactic to mitigate these unwanted changes is called metabolic confusion.
 There are many interpretations of this idea, but the premise is the same.
 Basically you mix up your calorie intake to “trick” your body into burning more fat.

-For an endomorph diet, my recommendation is to break the low calorie cycle with a weekly high calorie day.
+On the endomorph meal plan, you should break the low calorie cycle with a weekly high calorie day.
 Also called a refeed day.

-You may be feeling a little overwhelmed with all this information.
-And confused about how to put it to use in your daily diet plan.
+You may be feeling overwhelmed with all this information.
+Or confused about how to use it in your daily routine.